 About

-As part of its mission MATRIX Press brings in nationally and internationally known artists to produce limited edition prints in collaboration with students and printmaking faculty.
+MATRIX Press brings in nationally and internationally known artists to bring in new voices and perspectives, while also producing limited edition prints in collaboration with students and printmaking faculty.
 As a teaching tool, students are given the unique opportunity to work along-side an artist throughout the creative process, collaborating and interacting with them to see how they develop an idea, and then help them create their image, while learning new techniques and conceptual approaches to print media.
 Prints produced during these often-week long intensive workshops are distributed between the artist, students and MATRIX Press.

 For more information please contact: James Bailey at: james.bailey@umontana.edu

-As part of its mission MATRIX Press brings in nationally and internationally known artists to produce limited edition prints in collaboration with students and printmaking faculty.
+MATRIX Press brings in nationally and internationally known artists to bring in new voices and perspectives, while also producing limited edition prints in collaboration with students and printmaking faculty.
 As a teaching tool, students are given the unique opportunity to work along-side an artist throughout the creative process, collaborating and interacting with them to see how they develop an idea, and then help them create their image, while learning new techniques and conceptual approaches to print media.
 Prints produced during these often-week long intensive workshops are distributed between the artist, students and MATRIX Press.

 For more information please contact: James Bailey at: james.bailey@umontana.edu